Amorymeltzer/ksp/README.md

   - Are caps different?
   - Swap experiment and condition?
 Or just high?
 Or no condition?
   - Make parallel with other experiments (sits not names, etc.)
+  - Wait, is SCANsat resource science scanning the same as the resource scan?
+Christ, that's annoying.
+It uses InSpaceHigh, not Recovery (see Kerbin value), so maybe different?
+Need to test with different games....
 - sbv values for recovery (partially done?) seem weird.
 Maybe double check the math throughout?
 The go up and down...
 - Put global biome first?
 Last?
 - Option to not include finished experiments